ChenZhu-Xie/QuickLineNavigator/README.md

 1. **Windows**
    - Download `ugrep-win64.zip` or `ugrep-win32.zip`
    - Extract `ugrep.exe` from the zip file
-   - Place it in `QuickLineNavigator/bin/ugrep.exe`
+   - Place it wherever, but remember to add the path of `ugrep.exe` to system `PATH`

 2. **macOS**
    - **Intel Mac**: Download `ugrep-macosx-x64.zip`
    - **Apple Silicon (M1/M2)**: Download `ugrep-macosx-arm64.zip`
    - Extract the `ugrep` binary from the zip file
    - Rename it to `ugrep_mac`
-   - Place it in `QuickLineNavigator/bin/ugrep_mac`
    - Make it executable: `chmod +x bin/ugrep_mac`
+   - Place it wherever, but remember to add the path of `ugrep.exe` to system `PATH`

 3. **Linux**
    - **x64**: Download `ugrep-linux-x64.zip`
    - **ARM64**: Download `ugrep-linux-arm64.zip`
    - Extract the `ugrep` binary from the zip file
-   - Place it in `QuickLineNavigator/bin/ugrep`
    - Make it executable: `chmod +x bin/ugrep`
+   - Place it wherever, but remember to add the path of `ugrep.exe` to system `PATH`

 #### Option 2: Install via Package Manager